pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 What I'm saying.
 That's what we're doing.
 You see what you also see here is that we get some kind of RPC.
-RPC is the server that provides us access to the network.
+**RPC is the server that provides us access to the network**.
 Yeah.
-So this is Infura.
+So this is **Infura (Infura RPC)**.
-Infura is a very prominent provider that is providing access to different nodes.
+Infura is a **very prominent provider that is providing access to different nodes**.
-It's providing us access to the network.
+It's **providing us access to the network**.
 Yeah.
-If you know the concrete address of one of the blockchain nodes, then you could access that one.
+**If you know the concrete address of one of the blockchain nodes, then you could access that one.**
-But Infura, somehow, a service provider for that.
+But **Infura, somehow, a service provider for that**.
 And in order to use that, you can just access this one.
 Yeah.
-So, and it's centralized.
+So, and **it's centralized**.
 It's a C6.
 Okay.
 Yeah.
 Very interesting point.
 It's somehow a centralized system because we access when we go to another network, and we see what we see is that.
 Sepolia here.
 Then let's say you go to another network.
 We go to Fulva.
 We also see Infura.
 So somehow I'm telling you, hey, guys, what we are doing is decentralized stuff.
 We don't want to become dependent on a platform provider.
-And what we do is we will lie on a platform provider, which is in Fulva.
+And what we do is we will lie on a platform provider, which is infura.
 So it's in this fortune.
 We will, I think this will pop up through the whole lecture from time to time that actually we are working on a decentralized system.
-But then there are these kinds of access points to this decentralized system that we use.
+But then there are these kinds of **access points to this decentralized system** that we use.
-And they are somehow centralized.
+And they are **somehow centralized**.
 It's always a mixture.
 Yeah.
-And that is what some people also criticize.
+And that is **what some people also criticize**.
 Yeah.
 Okay.
 So, so even if you think if you said something, then.

 So what I will do now is the following.
-Yeah, I can show you the key.
+Yeah, I can **show you the key**.
 We use it on your mobile.
 Okay.
 So what I will do now is that I provide the.